 Our garden — based on what we found when digging here, we’re pretty sure there used to be a big tree in this general vicinity.
 If we continue to enjoy this gardening thing, we’ll probably build a raised bed and create some real soil.
 But, that’s a post for another time.
+Interested in buying commercial planters wholesale?
+Well you have surely come to the right place, do visit the link you can find planters which you can customize to your desire.

 Onions that we planted for use as scallions (off frame to the left are some we planted to let grow to full onion size)